-How to Kill Bacterial Spot, Gum Spot and Bacterial Canker in Apricots, Peaches, Plums and Prunes
+How to Eliminate Bacterial Spot, Gum Spot and Bacterial Canker in Apricots, Peaches, Plums and Prunes

 Apricots, peaches, prunes and plums are all stone fruit.
 The trees of these fruits are under constant attack during their developmental stages.
 Some of the diseases that often threaten these stone fruits include bacteria canker and bacteria spots.
 While these diseases are aggressive, they are treatable and preventable.
 In this article, we will be exploring solutions of how to rid your fruits of Bacteria Spots and Bacteria Canker.

-Bacterial canker is caused by the bacterium, Pseudomonas syringae.
+Bacterial canker is caused by the bacteria Pseudomonas syringae and Pseudomonas morsprunorum.
 The bacterium enters the tree through wounds left on the tree.
 These wounds may be as the result of previous pruning exercises, and in some cases, frost damage.
 Infections are common during autumn, winter and in early spring seasons.
 The bacteria thrives under damp conditions.
 The bacterium is spread by rainwater or poorly cleaned pruning tools.

 Should the canker manage to form a ring around a branch or limb of the tree, all the leaves in that area will curl in and turn yellow.
 Also, the area stops growing and eventually dies.
 Similarly, the same result can be expected if a ring forms in a region around the trunk of the entire tree.